elementor/elementor/docs/core/experiments/manager.md

 Using both of the above methods, you can set the experiment name, description, release status (alpha, beta, dev, etc.), default state (active / inactive) and more!
 You can even pass a callback to run when the feature state has changed!

-Then, in order to check if the experiment is active or not, you can ask the manager:
+Then, in order to check whether the experiment is active or not, you can ask the manager:

 ### PHP:
 ```php